Deterministic Performance Guarantees for Bidirectional BFS on Real-World Networks: Performance Guarantees for Expanding Search Spaces

 \section{Performance Guarantees for Expanding Search Spaces}

 We now analyze the bidirectional BFS based on expansion properties.
 In \cref{sec:expand-search-spac-basic-prop}, we introduce expansion, including the concept of expansion overlap, state some basic technical lemmas and give an overview of our results.
 In the subsequent sections, we then prove our results for different cases of the expansion overlap.
+Due to space limitations some proofs are in the appendix.